Ryan-Somers/Ryan-Somers/README.md

 ## 🚀 Stuff about me!

-- 📚 I'm currently working on getting through Computer Science & I am loving it
+- 📚 I'm currently working on getting through Computer Science
 - 🖍️ HTML and TailwindCSS is a lethal combination
 - 🤝 I love collaborating with others!
 <!--